NISSAN CVT TRANSMISSION

 - Make sure the concerns you reported (no matter how minor) are written down in the repair order.

 - Keep copies of your repair orders.
-If you lost them, contact the dealership for copies of the repair orders and receipts.
+If you lost them, contact the dealership for copies of the repair orders and receipts, which will serve as proof of repair attempts for your claim.

 - Gather other documents, such as warranty information for the vehicle.